CasualGaming/studlan/README.md

 ```

 ## Run with Docker
 This approach takes more time to build, but is more similar to production.
-Persistent files such as the SQLite DB, the Django local settings and log file are stores in the `tmp` dir.
+It places a settings file, the SQLite database file and the logs under `/tmp/studlan`.
 ```
 manage/run-dev-docker.sh
 ```